mongodb/docs/source/reference/commands.rst

                              ``maxSize`` value to limit the amount of space the database can use.

-   The :dbcommand:`addShard` command registers a new with a sharded cluster.
+   The :dbcomm and:`addShard` command registers a new with a sharded cluster.
 You must run this command against a :program:`mongos` instance.
 The command takes the following form: